ThomasKaiser/sbc-bench/README.md

 ### [mhz](https://github.com/wtarreau/mhz)

 This tool is not a benchmark but instead measures real CPU clockspeeds.
-This is helpful on platforms where cpufreq support is not available yet or we can not rely on the clockspeed values returned by the kernel.
-This applies to platforms where vendors are cheating (RPi, Amlogic) or where actual clockspeeds are set via jumpers while the clockspeeds available to the kernel are derived from device-tree (DT) entries.
+This is helpful on platforms where cpufreq support is not available (yet) or we can not rely on the clockspeed values returned by the kernel.
+This applies to platforms where vendors are cheating (RPi, Amlogic), where [weird clockspeed capping occurs for unknown reasons](https://www.ipi.wiki/community/forum/topic/100157/cpu-frequency-capped-to-23-ghz-instead-of-26-ghz) or where actual clockspeeds are set via jumpers while the clockspeeds available to the kernel are derived from device-tree (DT) entries.
 On a Clearfog Pro routerboard it will look like this for example (DT defines 666/1332 MHz while I configured 800/1600 MHz via jumper):

     Checking cpufreq OPP: